Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Connection pooling

 Some applications open numerous connections, with most eventually becoming inactive.
 This behavior can often be attributed to database driver limitations, running many instances of an application, or applications with serverless functions.
 With regular Postgres, new connections are rejected when reaching the max_connections limit.
-To overcome this limitation, Neon supports connection pooling using PgBouncer, which allows Neon to support up to 10,000 concurrent connections.
+To overcome this limitation, Neon supports connection pooling using PgBouncer, which allows Neon to support up to 10,000 concurrent connections to the pooler endpoint.

 PgBouncer is an open-source connection pooler for Postgres.
 When an application needs to connect to a database, PgBouncer provides a connection from the pool.
 Connections in the pool are routed to a smaller number of actual Postgres connections.
 When a connection is no longer required, it is returned to the pool and is available to be used again.
 Maintaining a pool of available connections improves performance by reducing the number of connections that need to be created and torn down to service incoming requests.
 Connection pooling also helps avoid rejected connections.
 When all connections in the pool are being used, PgBouncer queues a new request until a connection from the pool becomes available.